dgyrsenevirathne/Inventory-Management-System/README.md

 # Inventory-Management-System
-This is Attendance management mobile application. developed by using flutter and dart
+This is Inventory management system developed by using HTML, CSS, and JavaScript and also used jason files.